Reading Code Is an Important Skill. Here’s Why.

 Reading code, just like writing it, is an important software development skill that takes lots of practice.
 When joining an existing project, you can’t start contributing until you’ve oriented yourself within the codebase.
 Developers also rely on these skills to learn from other projects and collaborate with others on code reviews.

-But while there’s a variety of websites dedicated to helping developers practice programming, there aren’t a lot of resources focused on helping developers strengthen their code-reading abilities.
-So those who are looking to get better at reading code — and on improving their software development skills in general — should find opportunities to practice reading code on their own.
+But while there’s a variety of websites dedicated to helping developers practice programming, there aren’t a lot of resources focused on helping developers strengthen their reading abilities.
+So those who are looking to get better at reading code — and on improving their software development skills in general — should find opportunities to practice on their own.

 5 Tips for Practicing Code-Reading Skills

 - Pick the right codebase.
 Learning about new industries, languages and frameworks is great — but don’t try doing all three at once.

 - Use tutorials and documentation.
 They will help keep you from getting lost.